Site2Cloud Case Study¶

 A problem with this deployment architecture is long latency or unstable Internet connectivity suffered by remote sites, especially between those in different continents.
-Such problems cause application time out, resulting in lost productivity and unhappy user experience.
-The solution to this pain point has been to deploy some form of WAN optimization gears in both the remote sites and datacenter to reduce application latency and reduce data bandwidth.
+Such problems cause application time out, resulting in lost productivity and an unhappy user experience.
+The solution to this pain point has been to deploy some form of WAN optimization in both the remote sites and datacenter to reduce application latency and reduce data bandwidth.
 These gears are complex, expensive and not every enterprise can afford them, and in some cases, they don’t always work well.

 Solution: Bring Application to User¶

 With the many regions in the world available brought by public cloud providers, such as AWS and Azure, the application latency issue can now be solved in a brand new way.
-By placing applications in a region of public cloud that your remote sites are closer to than to the datacenter, the long latency issue is eliminated all together.
-In addition, by moving servers to the cloud, you can reduce remote sites footprint and the amount of hardware to manage, thus reducing cost for ongoing maintenance.
+By placing applications in a region of public cloud that your remote sites are closer to than to the datacenter, the long latency issue is eliminated altogether.
+In addition, by moving servers to the cloud, you can reduce remote sites’ footprint and the amount of hardware to manage, thus reducing cost for ongoing maintenance.

 The comparison between the two deployment architecture is described below:

-After the new network is deployed, you can now replicate Active Directory to VPC/VNet, and deploy applications such as ERP in the cloud too.
+After the new network is deployed, you can now replicate Active Directory to VPC/VNet and deploy applications such as ERP in the cloud too.
 The AD authentication latency and application latency can be reduced to tens of milliseconds.
 In addition, the remotes are simpler with fewer hardware equipment to manage.

-For how to setup Site2Cloud, follow Site2Cloud configuration guide.
+For how to set up Site2Cloud, follow Site2Cloud configuration guide.